 The meaning of the Chinese characters 白塔寺

 The office utilized parts of metal piping, like the ones that are typically installed for heating, air conditioning or ventilation in buildings.
-The pipes were designed to spell out Chinese characters 白塔寺, which means White Pagoda Temple, on the exterior of the building.
+The pipes were designed to spell out Chinese characters 白塔寺, which means White Pagoda Temple, on the building’s exterior.

 Why the architects left spaces & installed periscopes

-The designers left a lot of space in the sections of the piping and installed periscopes to allow those that peeked through the spaces to get a glimpse of the White Pagoda Temple, which is a 700-year-old building located nearby.
-Aside from the temple, the periscope-esque sections also allowed audiences a view of the People’s Commune Building as well as glimpses of the second floor of the visitor center which houses the teaching space and the 3D print shop belonging to the Architectural Association.
+The designers left a lot of space in the piping sections and installed periscopes to allow those that peeked through the spaces to get a glimpse of the White Pagoda Temple, which is a 700-year-old building located nearby.
+Aside from the temple, the periscope-esque sections also allowed audiences a view of the People’s Commune Building and glimpses of the second floor of the visitor center, which houses the teaching space and the 3D print shop belonging to the Architectural Association.